Tel. 07773 814488/ 07791 214043

 and or Taste

-In the meanwhile, we have undertaken the neccessary assessments and requirements in preparation to fulfill and surpass all the standards for reopening, subject to change on:
+We have undertaken the neccessary assessments and requirements in preparation to fulfill and surpass all the standards for opening should we be given the green light to do so.

 CLIENT PRE-APPOINTMENT INFORMATION - COVID 19 Revised